 Nadel is an eight-time selection of the National Sportscasters and Sportswriters Association Texas Sportscaster of the Year Award (1999, 2001, 2002, 2006, 2009, 2010, 2011, 2015) and was twice honored by the Associated Press for best play-by-play in Texas.
 He was inducted as the 15th member of the Texas Rangers Baseball Hall of Fame on August 11, 2012.

 Nadel joined the Rangers in 1979 and called games on television and radio in his first three seasons.
 Beginning in 1982, he began a 13-year run with Mark Holtz as the radio team on WBAP while returning to the television booth for one year in 1984.
 Nadel became the team’s lead radio voice on KRLD Radio when Holtz moved to television in 1995.

 Eric is very active in the local music scene, annually presenting a Birthday Benefit Concert at Dallas’ Kessler Theater.
 The 2023 Concert, the 11th to take place, is scheduled for May 18, 2023 and will benefit the Grant Halliburton Foundation.
-He also stages a monthly concert series at Cafe Momentum, for which he is the Music Director.
+He also stages a monthly concert series at Dallas’ Cafe Momentum, for which he is the Music Director.
 He is very involved in numerous mental health causes and has served as a spokesman for the national Campaign to Change Direction and for Texas State of Mind.
-He is a long time animal activist and raised the funds for the construction of the first leash-free dog park in North Texas at Mockingbird Point in Dallas.
+Eric is a longtime animal activist and raised the funds for the construction of the first leash-free dog park in North Texas at Mockingbird Point in Dallas.

 A 1991 inductee in the Texas Baseball Hall of Fame, Nadel and his wife, Jeannie, reside in Dallas and Durango, CO with their dog, Kirby, a terrier mix.